 Over 24,500 dancers – three days – performances, classes, career advice, celebrities, interviews and shopping!

 AFRICAN DANCE FESTIVAL is your chance to celebrate all forms of African dance and the performing arts.
 Watch breath-taking Main Stage performances, take part in dance classes, discover dance career opportunities in the ADA PRO series, brush up on your acting and vocal skills in performing arts workshops and shop for all your dance wear needs.

-No matter what level you are – there is something for everyone and a glorious celebration of all things dance and performing arts at the AFRICAN DANCE FESTIVAL
+No matter what level you are – there is something for everyone and a glorious celebration of all things dance and performing arts at the FOODDRINKDANCE FESTIVAL

 Keep in touch with all the latest features for ADA Festival by subscribing to our newsletter here